 Open access publications will be indexed with appropriate metadata based on the publisher's conventions, with persistent identifiers, and will be findable via Google Scholar, university library searches, and other conventional means of accessing research materials.
-All open access publications will be deposited in trusted repositories such as Zenodo.

 Teacher materials will be made available at an accessible URL (no password, no email address, no login information required).
-In order to avoid any type of membership, registration, or subscription, the costs of hosting these textual and audiovisual materials for at least ten years will be paid up front in order to guarantee their availability even without a DOI.
-Once the materials have been created and are in the piloting phase, the PI will seek out a permanent "home" for them (e.g., European Centre for Modern Languages, a university, Eurac Research, or the Teacher Academy [https://www.schooleducationgateway.eu/it/pub/teacher\academy.htm]).
-This, however, cannot be determined until the final product of STEMCo has been drafted and piloted.
+In order to avoid any type of membership, registration, or subscription, the costs of hosting the materials for at least ten years will be paid up front in order to guarantee their availability even without a DOI.
+Once the materials have been created and are in the piloting phase, the PI will seek out a permanent "home" for them (e.g., European Centre for Modern Languages, a university, Eurac Research, or another body of the European Commission).
+This, however, cannot be determined until the final product of STEMCo has been drafted.